-- (1) Residence Requirement: A maximum of two years of transfer credit will be granted toward an undergraduate degree program in the Faculty of Agriculture, Forestry, and Home Economics.
+(1) Residence Requirement: A maximum of two years of transfer credit completed outside the University of Alberta will be granted toward an undergraduate degree program in the Faculty of Agriculture, Forestry, and Home Economics.
 This consists of ★60 or its equivalent (e.g., 10 full-courses or 20 half-courses).
+A minimum of ★60 must be completed at the University of Alberta, of which a minimum of ★30 must be completed while registered in this faculty.
+However, the amount of transfer credit granted and, hence, the amount of credit completed while registered in this faculty, will vary depending on the requirements of the particular degree program.
+Students are strongly advised to discuss their course and program requirements with the Student Services Office or the Associate Dean (Academic Programs).

-The amount of transfer credit is determined by the same regulations applicable to those students who are transferring from one faculty to another within the University. - (2) Letter of Permission: Following initial admission, students are expected to complete all requirements at the University of Alberta.
-Students may apply for permission to take courses at another institution for application to their program here if - a. they are degree program students in the Faculty of Agriculture, Forestry, and Home Economics; - they present Satisfactory academic standing (i.e., a sessional Grade Point Average of 5.0 or greater).
+- (2) Letter of Permission: Following initial admission, students are expected to complete all requirements at the University of Alberta.
+Students may apply for permission to take courses at another institution for application to their program here if - a. they are degree program students in the Faculty of Agriculture, Forestry, and Home Economics; - b. they present Satisfactory academic standing (i.e., Fall/Winter Grade Point Average of 5.0 or greater).